gmileka/networking-101/README.md

 corrections noted.

 While the focus is on the concepts, I will be including hands-on commands to help the readers experiment and explore on their own.
+The intention is not to provide quick solutions or complete coverage of the tooling available.

-This series is intended for somebody who is interested in understanding how computer networking generally work.
+This series is intended for somebody who is interested in understanding how computer networking generally work and does not have prior knowledge.
 You can think of it as a networking 101 class.

 I will be using the Azure Linux distro to demonstrate the networking concepts and setup I want to share.
 While the concepts are the same across different